Isaacboxall1/Isaacboxall1/README.md

 ## 📫 Get in touch

-If you have a project that you want to get started, think you need my help with something, or just fancy saying hey, then get in touch.
+If you have a project that you want to get started, a potential opportunity to work together, or just fancy saying hey, then get in touch.

 - LinkedIn: [Isaac Boxall](https://www.linkedin.com/in/isaac-boxall-310788138/)